jaehlee/jaehlee.github.io/index.md

 ## News

 * [New!]
+Nov 2020: Our new paper [Dataset Meta-Learning from Kernel Ridge-Regression](https://arxiv.org/abs/2011.00050) is on ArXiv!

+* [New!]
+Oct 2020: Our paper [Exploring the Uncertainty Properties of Neural Networks’ Implicit Priors in the Infinite-Width Limit](https://arxiv.org/abs/2010.07355) is on ArXiv!

+* [New!]
 Sep 2020: Our paper [Finite Versus Infinite Neural Networks: an Empirical Study](https://arxiv.org/abs/2007.15801) is accepted at **NeurIPS 2020** as a **spotlight** presentation (280/9454 ~ 2.96%)!

-* Jul 2020: Our new paper [Finite Versus Infinite Neural Networks: an Empirical Study](https://arxiv.org/abs/2007.15801) is out on ArXiv!

-* Jul 2020: Our new paper [Exploring the Uncertainty Properties of Neural Networks’ Implicit Priors in the Infinite-Width Limit](http://www.gatsby.ucl.ac.uk/~balaji/udl2020/accepted-papers/UDL2020-paper-115.pdf) is accepted at **ICML 2020 Workshop on Uncertainty & Robustness in Deep Learning**.
+* Jul 2020: Our new paper [Exploring the Uncertainty Properties of Neural Networks’ Implicit Priors in the Infinite-Width Limit](https://arxiv.org/abs/2010.07355) is accepted at **ICML 2020 Workshop on Uncertainty & Robustness in Deep Learning**.

 * Apr 2020: Our paper [Neural Tangents: Fast and Easy Infinite Neural Networks in Python](https://arxiv.org/abs/1912.02803) is accpeted at **ICLR 2020** as spotlight.

-* Jan 2020: Our new note [On the infinite width limit of neural networks with a standard parameterization](https://arxiv.org/abs/2001.07301) is out on ArXiv.

-* Dec 2019: Our new library [Neural Tangents: Fast and Easy Infinite Neural Networks in Python](https://arxiv.org/abs/1912.02803) is out on ArXiv and on [Github](https://github.com/google/neural-tangents)

 * Dec 2019: Our paper [Wide Neural Networks of Any Depth Evolve as Linear Models Under Gradient Descent ](https://arxiv.org/abs/1902.06720) is accepted at **NeurIPS 2019**.
 We will be presenting on [Thu Dec 12th 10:45 AM -- 12:45 PM @ East Exhibition Hall B + C #175.](https://nips.cc/Conferences/2019/Schedule?showEvent=13916)

-* Oct 2019: Our new paper [On Empirical Comparisons of Optimizers for Deep Learning ](https://arxiv.org/abs/1910.05446) is out on ArXiv!

 * Jul 2019: [Measuring the Effects of Data Parallelism on Neural Network Training ](http://jmlr.org/papers/volume20/18-789/18-789.pdf) is now published at JMLR!